Regent's ParkCurrently Open [Closes at 05:00 pm]

 The park is great way to spend a summer day with numerous activities and picnic spots.

 One of the picturesque places in London, Regents Park will offer you `an exquisite experience of nature.
 To enter it, there are no tickets for Regents Park.
 However, if you wish to know the beauty and layout for this place better, you can buy tickets for Regents Park with us and get a unique experience.
 If you wish to know the detailed pricing, you can visit our tickets section to know Regents Park Ticket Prices and their availability.
 Regents Park Tickets are your ultimate chance to enjoy the scenic beauty of Melbourne.
+Also, visit nearby attractions in the city which are covered in London itinerary 5 days.

 Regent's Park Information